readthedocs/readthedocs.org/docs/user/guides/search-analytics.rst

 * Try to repeat the search yourself and view the results list to inspect if the results are relevant.

 In **Daily search totals**, you can see trends that might match special events in your project's publicity.
-If you need more details, click :guilabel:`Download all data`.
+If you wish to analyze these numbers in details, click :guilabel:`Download all data` to get a CSV formatted file with all available search analytics.